How to Hold a Great Strategic Planning Offsite Meeting

 2. How to Hold a Great Strategic Planning Offsite Meeting

-As 2023 kicks off, there’s no better time than now to start planning an executive offsite.
-Your offsite should be more than just a chance to see colleagues and golf.
+There’s no better time than now to start planning an executive offsite.
+Your offsite should be more than just a chance to see colleagues and play golf.
 Without forethought, you risk spending a lot of money on a meeting that doesn’t produce results.
 Here are six ways to ensure your next strategic planning offsite leaves a positive mark on the business.

 Most executives agree that a successful strategic offsite begins before the event.
 Often, however, leaders start with scheduling the meeting, inviting participants, and possibly securing an outside expert speaker in the hopes that getting the right people in the room will produce results.